08 Jul From regulation to recession: The storm of 2018-2020 for financial services

-The advent of stricter regulatory practice with MiFID II firstly stretched financial advisers’ and salespeople’s time (and likely nerves), resulting in them having to dedicate hours they may have otherwise spent with clients writing up historical meeting notes and minutes or summarising the contents of a phone call.
+The advent of stricter regulatory practice with MiFID II and the requirement for MiFID II client meeting notes firstly stretched financial advisers’ and salespeople’s time (and likely nerves), resulting in them having to dedicate hours they may have otherwise spent with clients writing up historical meeting notes and minutes or summarising the contents of a phone call.
 Thus, the pre-existing battle between time management and revenue generation became harder to fight.
 As firms’ admin needs increased, so did the burden on advisers and support staff alike.
 In their June 2020 IFA DNA, ‘Skills of the modern financial adviser’, Fidelity FundsNetwork showcase research data that tracks this change over time, affirming that ‘significantly more’ time is being spent on administration – ‘more detailed and more frequent reports’ – and compliance within companies.

-The regulation overhaul continued into 2019 with the expansion of the SM&CR as firms slowly adjusted to more intense record-keeping and information gathering.
+The regulation overhaul continued into 2019 with the expansion of the SM&CR as firms slowly adjusted to more intense record-keeping and information gathering, in addition to MiFID II client meeting notes.
 The Senior Managers’ Regime is an exercise in ethical governance in the wake of the last storm, the Global Financial Crisis, and this increased production of data – whether pertaining to clients or other business-to-business information – comes with its own associated concerns around security, hence the concurrent increase in internal compliance and data security practices within companies.

 The second half of 2019 saw the industry enter what one would later identify as the eye of the storm, before COVID ripped through the economy.